 - With regard to all other experts, sixty (60) days before the end of the discovery period.

 If no requests for disclosure concerning experts has been served on a party, the party is not subject to the time tables of Rule 195.2. because the “designation” of testifying experts means response to Rule 194.2(f).
 Therefore, it is important that you send out this request for disclosure in every case.

 Likewise, the scheduling of experts for deposition is based upon the time of “designation”.
 Thus, the schedule does not apply in the absence of disclosure requests.

-Practice Tip: Regardless of the level of case you have, it is advisable to enter a Rule 11 Agreement with all parties to agree on the exact dates for designation.
+Practice Tip: Regardless of the level of case you have, it is advisable to enter into a Rule 11 Agreement with all parties to agree on the exact dates for designation.
 This eliminates the calendar gymnastics that can be confusing.
-This also assumes the court you are in and allows the agreement to be effective.
+This also assumes the court you are in allows the agreement to be effective.

 I. Scheduling depositions.